 - For a comprehensive history of the development of the VET sector,

 see K Bowman and S McKenna, The

-and Flexibility, a report prepared for the Department of Education
+Consistency and Flexibility, a report prepared for the then Department

 - The My Skills website is designed for training consumers and

 provides a national directory of VET training courses and providers, as well as

 is the national register for training in Australia and contains the